b4b0y4/blocks/README.md

 - `/src/core/ethereum.js`: Handles all interactions with the Ethereum blockchain, such as fetching token data and contract details.

 #### UI Modules
-- `/src/ui/ui.js`: Main UI orchestration module.
-Coordinates all UI operations by delegating to specialized modules.
+- `/src/ui/ui.js`: Main orchestration for all UI behavior — it now contains panel state management, info-panel rendering logic, and utility helpers.
-- `/src/ui/dom-events.js`: DOM element references and event listener registrations.
+- `/src/ui/dom.js`: DOM element references and event listener registrations.
 Centralizes all DOM queries and UI event handling.
-- `/src/ui/panel.js`: Panel state management.
-Handles visibility, toggling, and state management for all UI panels.
-- `/src/ui/info-panel.js`: Info panel rendering.
-Creates and updates the main artwork information display.
-- `/src/ui/ui-utils.js`: Utility functions for UI operations.
-Pure helper functions that can be reused across different UI components.
 - `/src/ui/frame.js`: Handles the creation and injection of content into a sandboxed iframe where the generative artwork is rendered.
-- `/src/ui/list-views.js`: Renders list-based views (collection lists and favorites) with keyboard navigation support.
+- `/src/ui/lists-viewer.js`: Renders list-based views (collection lists and favorites) with keyboard navigation support.
 - `/src/ui/theme.js`: Manages the application's visual theme (light/dark/system).
 - `/src/ui/tooltips.js`: Handles the display of tooltips for UI elements.